-Assigned - This classification includes amounts that are constrained by the City's intent to be used for a specific purpose but are neither restricted nor committed.
-This intent can be expressed by the City Council or City administrator.
+- Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the City Council.
+These amounts cannot be used for any purpose unless the City Council removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
+This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements. - Assigned This classification includes amounts that are constrained by the City's intent to be used for a specific purpose but are neither restricted nor committed.
+This intent can be expressed by the City Council.
 No other governing body or officials have this authority delegated to them.
-This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund.

-Unassigned - This classification includes the residual fund balance for the General Fund.
+This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund. - Unassigned This classification includes the residual fund balance for the General Fund.
 The unassigned classification also includes negative residual fund balance of any other governmental fund that cannot be eliminated by the offsetting of assigned fund balance amounts.